Tags:

 130 Week – Additional Whole Person Impairment Requirements

-Previously, as workers approached their 130 weeks of weekly paid compensation, they would need to review their claim which would then determine if payments would be extended past the original 130 weeks.
+Previously, as workers approached their 130 weeks of weekly paid compensation, they would need to review their claim.
+Reviewing the claim would then determine if payments would be extended past the original 130 weeks.
 Generally, the final outcome would result in the termination of future payments.

 To continue to receive weekly payments once 130 weeks have been exceeded, an additional requirement has been implemented, which includes: